ecyht2/Industrial-Training-Report-Template/README.md

 |`\department{department}`|Sets the department worked in the industrial training|
 |`\orgname{company}`|Sets the company of the industrial training|
 |`\orgaddr{address}`|Sets the address of the company|

+## License

+This repository including images except for Nottingham logo is license under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).